the-future-society/modern-slavery-statements-research/README.md

 ## Citation

-If you intend to share any form of public research and analysis based on the data from this repository and the `modern-slavery-dataset-raw` and `modern-slavery-dataset-txt` buckets in AWS S3, then please include the following citation to your publication:
+If you intend to share any form of public research and analysis based on the data from this repository and the `modern-slavery-dataset` bucket in AWS S3, then please include the following citation to your publication:

 The Future Society.
 (2020) Modern Slavery Statements Research.
 Retrieved from https://github.com/the-future-society/modern-slavery-statements-research.